 Include Detailed Data: Select Yes if you want the report to include tables that show the detailed calculations used for each combination of operating system, instance type and region.

 Limit Spending To: When you enter a value in this field, the report will cap the spending at the specified limit.
 This option is useful if you already know the amount you can spend on Reserved Instances.
-A zero in this field means that there is no spending limit, and all purchases are included in the report, regardless of cost.
+A value of 0 means that there is no spending limit, and all purchases are included in the report, regardless of cost.

 Sort Purchases By: By default, the recommended purchases are sorted by Projected Savings.
 You can also choose to sort by Purchase Cost or Savings Percentage.

-Comment: Add a comment if desired.
-Comments are helpful for distinguishing reports of the same type in the list of generated reports.
+Comment: Comments are helpful for distinguishing reports of the same type in the list of generated reports.

-Add Advanced Filters: You can filter the report by one or more specific AWS accounts.
+Add Advanced Filters: You can filter the report by one or more cloud accounts.

-The On-Demand Annual Costs are based on the cost model configured for the AWS account.
+The On-Demand Annual Costs are based on the cost model configured for the cloud account.
 A few examples: